yijunz3/yijunz3/README.md

 - 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning Machine Learning and Tableau.

-- ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ❓ I have completed the following projects:
+  - A
+  - B

+- ⚡ Fun fact: I have a habit of collecting teddy bears on my travels, I dream of creating a teddy bear army that could conquer the world with its cuteness.

 </td><td valign="top" width="50%">